 Video of the full event, except the breakout sessions.

-Listen to a recording of the session as a podcast.
+Listen to an audio recording of the session.

 Here are many of the resources recommended by the presenters and also by participants in the chat box.